Niantic, Inc.: Other projects

+Unreleased projects

+In 2014, Niantic's second announced mobile game, Endgame: Proving Ground, was a part of the transmedia storytelling project that also included an alternate reality game, Endgame: Ancient Truth and novels by James Frey starting with Endgame: The Calling.

-After a few months of silence regarding the possible deal, Niantic confirmed to The Verge that they had been involved with the game's creation.
-In November 2019, CATAN GmbH announced at the 2019 Spiel that it was working on a “upcoming massively multiplayer location based game” titled Catan: World Explorers.
+CATAN GmbH announced at the 2019 Spiel that it was working on an "upcoming massively multiplayer location based game" titled Catan: World Explorers.
 The game was to be based on the Catan board games; players moved through the real world, using their smartphones to build a Catan universe.
 The game was soft-launched as an open beta for New Zealand, Australia, Denmark, Switzerland, and Singapore.
-The game shut down in November 2021.
+The game shut down in November 2021, never officially launched.

-Transformers: Heavy Metal

-In June 2021, it was announced that Niantic had been developing Transformers: Heavy Metal in partnership with Hasbro and Tomy.
-The game was being co-developed with Seattle-based studio Very Very Spaceship, but Niantic ultimately cancelled the game and three others in June 2022 amidst layoffs.
+In June 2021, Niantic announced Transformers: Heavy Metal, a partnership with Hasbro and Tomy.
+The game was being co-developed with Seattle-based studio Very Very Spaceship, but Niantic cancelled the game and three others in June 2022 amidst layoffs.